When Should I Consider a Tub-to-Shower Conversion?

 How Long Do You Think You Will Stay in Your Current Home?

-A tub-to-shower conversion is a significant investment in your home, so you’ll want to proceed carefully.
-Although a shower-bathtub replacement should enhance your home’s resale value, you’ll want to make sure you can reap the full benefits before you take the plunge.
-If you’re thinking about moving in a few years, the project may not prove to be cost-effective for you.
+A tub-to-shower conversion, while beneficial for several reasons, is a significant investment.
+As such, you’ll want to proceed carefully.
+Although a conversion of this scale should enhance your home’s resale value, you’ll want to make sure you can reap the full benefits of this investment yourself before you take the plunge.
+So, if you’re thinking about moving in a few years, the project may not prove to be cost-effective for you.
 On the other hand, if you think you will get lots of use out of your new shower, or if you plan to age in place, a tub-to-shower conversion may be the way to go.

 Does Your Home Have More Than One Full Bathroom?